scil/MtHamlMore/README.md

 when option 'reduce_runtime_array_tolerant' is true , only these situations will use array flatten right now:

-1. if or else is an array in 'condition?if:else',like
+* if or else is an array in 'condition?if:else',like
 ```
 %div.add{:class => array($item['type'], $item == $sortcol ? array('sort', $sortdir):null) } Contents
 ```
-2. (add your needs in : MtHamlMore\NodeVisitor\PhpRenderer::maybeArrayReturnedNode)
+* (add your needs in : MtHamlMore\NodeVisitor\PhpRenderer::maybeArrayReturnedNode)

-extra feature 3 : prepare
+Extra Feature 3 : prepare
 -----

-if you set options 'prepare'=>true , MtHamlMore will first change code
+if you set options 'prepare'=>true , MtHamlMore will first execute php code defined by {% %} and {= =}.

+like this:
 ```
 {% $address='http://program-think.blogspot.com';$name='scil' %}
 %div my name is {= $name =}, i love this IT blog {= $address =} which is blocked by GFW
 ```

-to
+executed to
 ```
 <?php $address='http://program-think.blogspot.com';$name='scil' ; ?>
 %div my name is <?php echo $name ; ?>, i love this IT blog <?php echo $address ; ?> which is blocked by GFW
 ```

 then, to
 ```
 %div my name is scil, i love this IT blog http://program-think.blogspot.com which is blocked by GFW
 ```

 this is normal haml code,which will be compiled to
 ```
 <div>my name is scil, i love this it blog http://program-think.blogspot.com which is blocked by GFW</div>